owl77/Intuitionistic-Higher-Order-Logic-and-Topos-Theory/README.md

 Our first goal is to prove all the logical lemmas in Fourman's paper (Theorem 3.5, Lemma 3.6, Lemma 3.10 ).

-In the preliminary version the proof assistant can be run from utop.
-A proofs can be written interactively (#use "proof.ml") or written as a script such as in the example included  #use "env.ml".
+The preliminary version the proof assistant can be run from utop.
+Proofs can be written interactively (#use "proof.ml") or written as a script such as in the example included  #use "env.ml".